Stromberg-Carlson Model 440M Console Radio (1939)

 From left to right, the knobs are labeled Volume, Bass (with Decrease, middle, and Increase settings), Tone, Range (to select one of the three bands), and Stations (the tuner).

-The rear view shows several technical features.
-The round mechanism at upper left is the motorized tuner, controlled via the preset pushbuttons.
 The large round jack at the chassis's lower left is for a wired remote control.
-This remote was optional and I have never seen one in the flesh; if you have a photo of one, send me an email.
+This remote was optional and I have never seen one in the flesh.
+If you have a photo of one, send me an email.

 The beefy power transformer at the chassis's right is appropriate for a high-tubecount set like this, and emblematic of Stromberg-Carlson designs, which tend to err on the side of durability.